 I’m lucky enough to have family and friends that bring me cookbooks on occasion, just because they know I love to cook.
-My cousin brought me The Filipino Instant Pot Cookbook a few months back and this was the first recipe I tried from it.
-The author is a neighbor of hers, and I’m sure she wanted me to share in her enthusiasm of her new book.
-I’m not well versed in Filipino food, yes I have made adobo a few times in my life, and I have a fantastic Chicken Adobo Recipe right here on my blog, but not this version uses coconut milk.
+My cousin brought me The Filipino Instant Pot Cookbook a few months back and this Instant Pot Chicken in Coconut Milk Adobo or Adobo Sa Gata was the first recipe I tried from it.
+I have made adobo a few times in my life, and I have a fantastic Chicken Adobo Recipe right here on my blog, but this version uses coconut milk.

-Throughout the Filipino Cookbook there are chapters on noodles & rice, porridge, pork, beef, seafood, and even sweets, but what I appreciate the most in reading through the recipes, are that the ingredients used, are things we most likely have in our pantries.
+The Filipino Cookbook is loaded with noodles and rice, porridge, pork, beef, seafood, and even sweet recipes, but what I appreciated the most was that the ingredients are things we most likely have in our pantries.
 I did substitute a couple of items in her Adobo Sa Gata Recipe, because that’s what I had in the freezer, and I prefer bone-in chicken thighs, instead on boneless.
-Also, I used a Serrano chili in this recipe, instead of a Thai chili because I grow Serranos in my backyard.
+Also, I used a Serrano chili in this recipe, instead of a Thai chili because that’s what I had on hand.

 1 tablespoon oil